malikatgithub/blood-Bank-System-Back-End-Functions/README.md

 # blood-Bank-System-Back-End-Functions

-Mobile &amp; Web-base Application for ministry of health
+Mobile &amp; Web-base Application for ministry of health  (Not published yet)

 Development of Web-based Blood Bank Management System (BBMS) is proposed to provide a management functional to the blood bank in order to handle the blood.